wgbowley/ReactionTest/readme.md

 ## Reaction Test
-A simple Flask application to measure your reflexes and compare them against a Gaussian population distribution.
+A simple Flask application to measure your reflexes and compare them against a normal population distribution.
 Designed to collect data for my Specialist Math SAC while letting users have a bit of fun.

 ### Participate in survey